From Cheap Getaways to Pricey Escapes: Navigating Travel Inflation

 Worst Investments During Inflation

-• Cash equivalents like savings accounts or certificates of deposit which offer low returns that may not keep pace with rising prices.
+Cash equivalents such as savings accounts or certificates of deposit often give you low returns.
+These returns may not keep up with rising prices.

 Protecting Your Travel Budget